lukeed/taskr/README.md

 ### Core

-Fly is a task runner.
+Taskr is a task runner.
 It's designed to get you from `A` to `B` -- that's it.

-If it helps, imagine you're dining in a restaurant and Fly is the food runner.
-Fly's role is solely to collect meals from the kitchen (`fly.source`) and deliver them to the correct table (`fly.target`).
-As a food runner, Fly may do this one plate at a time (`fly.serial`) or deliver multiple plates at once (`fly.parallel`).
-Either way, Fly only cares about going from `A` to `B`.
+If it helps, imagine you're dining in a restaurant and Taskr is the food runner.
+Taskr's role is solely to collect meals from the kitchen (`task.source`) and deliver them to the correct table (`task.target`).
+As a food runner, Taskr may do this one plate at a time (`task.serial`) or deliver multiple plates at once (`task.parallel`).
+Either way, Taskr only cares about going from `A` to `B`.
 It may not be the most glamorous job, but as far as you (the patron) are concerned, it's incredibly important because it brings you food.

 ### Plugins

-Because Fly is single-minded and cares only about executing [tasks](#tasks), **everything else is a plugin**.
-This keeps development with Fly easy, approachable, and lightweight.
+Because Taskr is single-minded and cares only about executing [tasks](#tasks), **everything else is a plugin**.
+This keeps development with Taskr easy, approachable, and lightweight.

-You see, installing Fly gives access to a reliable task runner.
+You see, installing Taskr gives access to a reliable task runner.
 You decide what it _can do_, provide it functionality, and dictate when to do it.
 You're in full control.

 Through plugins, you are able to capture useful behavior and share them across tasks or projects for repeated use.
 Plugins come in three flavors: